mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A pattern and metadata to generate a [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion').
+A pattern and metadata to generate a [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel').

 ##### Remarks

-Before play begins, [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion')s may be stored as [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch')es, for example in an editor tool.
+Before play begins, [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel')s may be stored as [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch')es, for example in an editor tool.

- MapRegionSketches allow additional flexibility, primarily by way of allowing map subsections to be represented not as actual collection of parquets, but instead as [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk')s, instructions to procedural generation routines.
+ MapRegionSketches allow additional flexibility, primarily by way of allowing map subsections to be represented not as actual collection of parquets, but instead as [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel')s, instructions to procedural generation routines.
 These instructions can be used by the library when the MapRegionSketch is loaded for the first time to generate actual parquets for the map.
 In this way portions of the game world will be different every time the game is played, while still corresponding to some general layout instructions provided by the game's designers.